Tungnath Temple Chopta Uttarakhand

 - Acclimatization: Visitors to the Tungnath temple should allow time to acclimatize to the high altitude before undertaking the trek.
 Visitors should also ascend gradually and take frequent rest breaks to avoid altitude sickness.

-- Weather monitoring: The weather in the Himalayan region can be unpredictable, and visitors should monitor weather forecasts and avoid trekking during periods of heavy rain, snow, or thunderstorms.
+- Weather monitoring: The weather in the Himalayan region can be unpredictable.
+Visitors should monitor weather forecasts and avoid trekking during periods of heavy rain, snow, or thunderstorms.

 Important Points before you go

-- If you are trekking when it is snowing, then wear good shoes which have good grip, otherwise take on rent from Chopta market.
+- If you are trekking when it is snowing, wear shoes with good grip.
+Alternatively, you can rent them from Chopta market.

-- For good trekking in snow, the suggest will take you sticks which will be available on rent from Chopta market, otherwise if you are fond of trekking then you can also buy.
+- For good trekking in snow, we suggest taking trekking sticks, which are available for rent from Chopta market.
+Alternatively, if you are fond of trekking, you can also purchase them.

-- While trekking, there will be a spot where the charge for 150rs per person is deducted.
+- While trekking, they deduct a charge of 150rs per person at a specific spot.
 Charges are subject to change.
 I visited in March 2022 when there were 150rs per person.

 - You must keep a bottle of water with you, but do not spread garbage or dirt by going to the mountain.
 We have to keep our nature beautiful and it is our duty.